vizbydesign/bs/index.md

 * Recompiles Bootstrap from SCSS files, which allows to customize Bootstrap's variables and use Bootstrap themes.
 * Full support of Bootstrap's JavaScript plugins.
 * Supports all features of Github Pages and Jekyll.
+* RDR - Added this comment to recompile

 ## Setup Guide